 It is unlawful to deduct money from an employee's pay if the deduction is not authorised.

-If an employee is overpaid, it is not lawful for the employer to automatically take it out of their pay the next week.
-It is best for the employer to discuss this with the employee to see if an agreement can be reached about how to recover the overpaid amount.
-Unless the employee has given written authorisation, or the deduction is authorised by an award, agreement or court order, it is unlawful for the employer to make deductions.
+If an employee is overpaid, it is not lawful for the employer to automatically take it out of their next pay.
+It is best for the employer to discuss the matter with the employee to see if an agreement can be reached about how to recover the overpaid amount.
+Unless the employee has given written authorisation, or the deduction is authorised by an award or agreement, it is unlawful for the employer to make deductions in this situation.

-An employer cannot deduct money from an employee’s pay to cover a financial loss or a breakage in the workplace unless the employee agrees in writing, or the deduction is authorised by the relevant WA award.
+An employer cannot deduct money from an employee’s pay to cover a financial loss or a breakage in the workplace unless the employee agrees in writing, or the deduction is authorised by the relevant WA award or agreement.
 An example of an unauthorised deduction would be taking money from an employee's pay the week following a breakage they accidentally made after tripping over at work.

 Deductions requested by the employee